Full membership (MAAT)

 Fees

-• Reduced annual membership fee: £114 if on low income or retired; £134 if studying (subject to eligibility: if you're an existing member, check if you're eligible)
+• Reduced annual membership fee (subject to eligibility: check if you're eligible):

 The reduced membership fee for full members is available on renewal, subject to eligibility, and you must apply for it each year you remain eligible.
 (Retired members can apply on a one-off basis.)
 Life members are not eligible to apply.